-Christine Whitlock has a Magazine Journalism Certificate from Ryerson Polytechnic University in Toronto and a Creative Writing Certificate from George Brown College, also in Toronto.
+Christine J. Whitlock has a Magazine Journalism Certificate from Ryerson Polytechnic University in Toronto and a Creative Writing and Novel Writing Certificate from George Brown College, also in Toronto.

 Christine was a police reporter for 5 1/2 years: stringer for the Toronto Star and CKOC 1150 AM Radio, Hamilton.
 From Monday to Friday, she went every morning to the police station to check incident reports at the traffic department and the Criminal Investigation Department (CID).
 Daily she attended the police media conference to cover news breaking stories.
 She wrote up court trials and accidents.